mmnsports.com

 Europe's top football leagues and players' unions are set to file a formal complaint against FIFA with the European Commission.
 The move reflects growing concerns over the congested international football calendar.

 This action follows a previous complaint filed in June by the French players' union (UNFP) and England's Professional Footballers' Association (PFA) against FIFA.
-The earlier complaint challenged FIFA's unilateral establishment of the international match calendar and the decision to expand the Club to 32 teams.
+The earlier complaint challenged FIFA's unilateral establishment of the international match calendar and the decision to expand the to 32 teams.

 The new complaint focuses on competition rights, with European leagues arguing that the proliferation of international tournaments is diminishing the appeal of domestic competitions.